pantamallion/SYNister/README.md

 Examples of outputs can be seen in /src/SYNister/Example/Output
 ## Troubleshooting
-Error messages are displayed under the button:
+Error messages are displayed under the button.
+For example:
 ![error](/READMEphotos/interface_error.png)
 If error cannot be understood from error message, check inputs are in the specified formats above.

-Potential things to keep in mind:
+Potential sources of error to keep in mind:
  * ensure steps are formatted as specified, with all necessary information
  * ensure all unique DNAs have unique labels
 ## Future plans
 ### Exception handling/more intensive tests
 Currently run on a distinct set of unit tests and test inputs, which likely missed various possible scenarios.
 Greater testing would find these errors.
-To go along with that, not all errors need to be fatal, SYNister should ideally be able to give a bit more leeway to the formatting of the construction files (leaving blanks where non-crucial information is missing instaed of failing entirely).
+To go along with that, not all errors need to be fatal: SYNister should ideally be able to give a bit more leeway to the formatting of the construction files (leaving blanks where non-crucial information is missing instead of failing entirely).
 ### ConstructionFileBuilder
-Combine with ConstructionFileBuilder to go directly from specfied list of oligos to labsheets.
+Combine with ConstructionFileBuilder to go directly from list of specified oligos to labsheets.
 Currently SYNister takes .txt construction files as inputs.
 ConstructionFileBuilder can output these .txt files for SYNister read.
-Alternatively, SYNister reads .txt construction files into ConstructionFile models and immediately extracts a List of steps; ConstructionFileBuilder can connect its ConstructionFile model outputs directly to this part of the code (at /src/SYNister/model/ProcessConstructionFile.java line 116, pictured below).
+Alternatively, as SYNister reads .txt construction files into ConstructionFile models and immediately extracts a List of steps, ConstructionFileBuilder can connect its ConstructionFile model outputs directly to this part of the code (at /src/SYNister/model/ProcessConstructionFile.java line 116, pictured below).
 ![cfbuilders2](/READMEphotos/ProcessConstructionFiles.png)
 ### Drag and drop GUI
 Typing (or even copying) entire filepaths can get tedious; a drag and drop functionality might improve user experience.